-Golden Globe Arborvitae is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
-It has attractive yellow evergreen foliage which emerges gold in spring.
-The scale-like sprays of foliage are highly ornamental and turn harvest gold in the fall, which persists throughout the winter.
+Fire Chief Arborvitae is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has attractive antique red-tipped green foliage which emerges red in spring.
+The sprays of foliage are highly ornamental and remain green throughout the winter.